-At TPIS we believe that every child deserves the best possible start in life and the support that enables them to fulfill their potential.
+At TPIS we believe that every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.

 Our Early Years programme consists of Nursery, Kindergarten and Reception.
 Children may enter Nursery at 18 months old and are 3 years of age on or before 1st September when they enter Kindergarten.
 Similarly, children must be 4 years of age on or before 1st September to enter Reception.
 Our Tara Tots Playgroup welcomes children below 3 years old.